Organza 10th Anniversary Month

 To commemorate the anniversary Organza is hosting a series of events throughout February that reflect the diverse range of events and happenings for which it has become well-known in underground circles around Japan.
 On offer are some intimate performances by some pretty famous artists (and which sold out soon after they were announced), extravagant burlesque and cabaret shows as well as a couple of events which involve many of Organza’s regular performing clientele.
 And it wouldn’t be an Organza program without a little bit of etchi adult entertainment.
 Personally, I am most looking forward to the Goto Izumi’s new album release show, her 10th solo album which coincides (not altogether coincidently I feel) with the anniversary.

-Go madam!
+Madam Go Forth!

 「マダムが行く！激闘☆地下劇場 新春場所広島編」